kurtosis-tech/kurtosis-releaser/README.md

 # kudet

-kudet stands for (ku)rtosis (de)veloper (t)ools.
+kudet - pronounced cadet - stands for (ku)rtosis (de)veloper (t)ools.
 It is a cli that houses tools essential the workflow of a Kurtosis developer.

 ### Supported Commands
 `kudet release`